oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Allow the registration of applications by users | Disabled | Only administrators can register applications.
 Allow self-service sign-up for email verified users | Disabled | Only administrators can create user accounts.
 Restrict access to the Azure AD administrative portal | Enabled | Only administrators have access to the portal.
-Allow LinkedIn connections | Disabled | To meet the Agency's requirements not to share information with third party Agencies without approval.
+Allow LinkedIn connections | Disabled | To meet the organisation's requirements not to share information with third party Agencies without approval.
-External Collaboration | Configured | As required by the Agency, provided the external Agencies are at the same classification.
+External Collaboration | Configured | As required by the organisation, provided the external Agencies are at the same classification.
-Group Management | Configured | Naming policies and expiration as required by the Agency.
+Group Management | Configured | Naming policies and expiration as required by the organisation.
 Azure Active Directory RBAC | Configured | For ease of administration, segregation and delegation of roles.
 Users and administrators will be assigned only the roles they need through PIM (Privileged Identity Management).
 Enterprise Applications | Not Configured  | No enterprise applications have been identified.
 Device registration | Not Configured | Default settings.
 Identity Governance | Not Configured | Default settings.
 Application Proxy | Not Configured | No requirement has been identified.
 Licences | Configured | Configured to assign Microsoft 365 licences to user groups.
 Ensures consistent configuration.
-Custom Domain Names | Configured | {agency}.onmicrosoft.com<br>{agency}.gov.au
+Custom Domain Names | Configured | {organisation}.onmicrosoft.com<br>{organisation}.com.au
 Mobility (MDM and MAM) | Not Configured | Default settings.
-Company Branding | Configured | Agency specific logos will be required to provide a corporate look and feel.
-The agency specific logon banner text is provided under the "Sign-in page text" area of company branding to remind users of their security responsibilities.
+Company Branding | Configured | Organisation specific logos will be required to provide a corporate look and feel.
+The organisation specific logon banner text is provided under the "Sign-in page text" area of company branding to remind users of their security responsibilities.
 Keep Me Signed In (KMSI) | Disabled | To prevent users from being offer the 'Stay signed in?' option during authentication.

 Additional Azure AD Design Decisions for cloud native implementations.